axibase/atsd/rule-engine/notifications/custom-circleci.md

 ![](images/circle_rule_notification.png)

-Note that these four parameters are visible in the rule editor because their placeholders were specified in the `Endpoint URL` and the JSON payload.
+Note that these parameters are visible in the rule editor because their placeholders are present in the `Endpoint URL` and the JSON payload.

 When the notification is executed, all placeholders in the request URL and the payload will be resolved as follows: